Denny Caldwell is in his 11th season as an assistant coach for the Owens women's volleyball program in 2018.

-Over the past two seasons, Caldwell has helped Owens compile a 81-12 record overall, including a 28-0 record in conference play.
-During that stretch, the program won back-to-back OCCAC championships, a pair of Region XII District F tournament titles and made two appearances in the NJCAA Division II National Tournament.
+Over the past three seasons, Caldwell has helped Owens compile a 121-13 record overall, including a 44-0 record in conference play.
+During that stretch, the program won back-to-back-to-back OCCAC championships, three Region XII District F tournament titles and made three appearances in the NJCAA Division II National Tournament.
 From 2010-12, Caldwell helped guide Owens to a 124-25 record overall and a 35-1 record in OCCAC play.

 In 2016, under the assistance of Caldwell, Owens finished 41-5 overall and 14-0 in OCCAC play.
 In the postseason, the team won the Region XII District F championship and advanced to the NJCAA Division II Final Four before finishing third in the nation.